Language

 Coroutine / IEnumerator

 How to use coroutines in Unity to split processing across frames.
+A coroutine is a mechanism that can pause execution midway and resume in the next frame.
+Unity implements this internally using the IEnumerator interface.
 Define a method that returns an IEnumerator and start it with StartCoroutine().

 Syntax